Phasing out recreational gillnetting

 How the arrangements were developed

-The arrangements to transition away from gillnetting were developed in coordination with a reference group comprised of recreational fishers plus representatives from NRE Wild Fisheries, the Institute for Marine and Antarctic Studies (IMAS), the Tasmanian Association for Recreational Fishing (TARFish), the Tasmania Police and the NRE Marine Conservation Program.
+The arrangements to transition away from gillnetting were developed in coordination with a reference group comprised of recreational fishers plus representatives from NRE Tas Wild Fisheries, the Institute for Marine and Antarctic Studies (IMAS), the Tasmanian Association for Recreational Fishing (TARFish), the Tasmania Police and the NRE Tas Marine Conservation Program.

 A scoping paper covering all relevant information was drafted to provide the group with the necessary information to propose transitional management arrangements.